opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Shift-click to extend the selection.

-    - Right-click in the right area of the browser and choose Select All from the menu that opens to select all the files contained in the current folder.
+    - Right-click in the right area of the browser and choose **Select All** from the menu that opens to select all the files contained in the current folder.

 .. tip:: **To view a level in the flipbook:**

     Do one of the following:

-    - In the OpenToonz browser or in the Xsheet right-click the level you want to view and choose View from the menu that opens.
+    - In the OpenToonz browser or in the Xsheet/Timeline right-click the level you want to view and choose **View** from the menu that opens.

-    - Choose Windows  →  Flipbook and drag and drop in the window the file you want to view.
+    - Choose Windows  →  **Flipbook** and drag and drop in the window the file you want to view.

   .. note:: By opening several Flipbook windows you can view several levels at the same time.

-.. tip:: **To set the default shrink factor and step for the file viewer:**
+.. tip:: **To set the default shrink factor and step for the file Viewer:**

-    1. Choose File  →  Preferences  →  Interface.
+    1. Choose File  →  Preferences...  →  Interface.

     2. Set the default **Viewer Shrink** and **Step** values.